Amazon’s Next Act: A Trendy New In-House Shoe Collection

 The move is part of Amazon’s ambitions to be a much bigger fashion player during a time when it is threatening brick-and-mortar retailers like never before.
 The site also is rolling out its Prime Wardrobe service, which allows its Prime members to try on clothes, shoes and accessories for free.
 Another recent initiative is a new partnership with Nike, which could alter the athletic retail landscape.

-Kate Dimmock, the fashion director at Amazon Fashion, sat down with FN to talk about the retailer’s big launch:
+Kate Dimmock, fashion director at Amazon Fashion, sat down with FN to talk about the retailer’s big launch:

 FN: How did the project come about?

 KD: “It’s really about us expanding on our own mission to give our consumer exactly what she wants.
-We wanted to deliver on an amazing, accessible price point with well-made shoes and it bubbled up from there.”
+We wanted to deliver on an amazing, accessible price point with well-made shoes, and it bubbled up from there.”

 FN: Why was it key to make the prices so accessible?